 You want to get involved in some sort of motorsports but you’re dead broke and the car you’re driving has 90 horsepower on a good day, and that’s downhill.
 You’re in luck!
 There is an event perfect for you.
 Enter a Coursemarker/Gimmick Rallye, where the challenge isn’t who has the best ride, but who has the best mind.
 Coursemarker/Gimmick rallyes are events where a driver and a navigator use a set of instructions to drive through a predetermined course on public roads.
 The instructions are littered with gimmicks to trick teams into driving on the “incorrect” course as opposed to the “correct” one where points are gained by finding coursemarkers.
 These coursemarkers may give you more instructions (and possibly more gimmicks) along the rallye.
 First one to the finish line is usually the loser.
 There is no speed component to gimmick rallyes.
 It’s like ole Wyatt Earp said, “Fast is fine, but accuracy is everything.”

 There is that car down the street that has been sitting stagnant in that guy’s front yard for way too long.
-The left rear tire is flat, but other than that, the car appears to be in pretty good shape.
+The left rear tire is flat and there was a scratch down the driver’s side door that needed to be fixed by a professional.
+Some people are quite picky about who touches their car to fix it, so click here to find an automobile repair company.
+Anyway, other than that minor damage, the car appears to be in pretty good shape.
 Your buddy from high school, the one who got a C in metal shop, says if you buy the car he’ll weld a cage in it.
 You go down to talk to the guy to see what he wants for the car.
 His wife answers the door and says if you get “that piece of crap” out of their yard it’s yours to keep.
 The keys are nowhere to be found but you can utilise the services of quality locksmiths Portland Maine to sort out that issue.
 You just scored a car for free, but because she couldn’t find the paperwork, you can’t register it for the street.
 Now what?
 Well, the ChumpCar World Series, the endurance racing series for $500 cars, is coming to a track near your town.
 Grab your Costco sockets and get to work.
 You’re about to become a racecar driver!
 Read More

 Most of us gearheads experienced our first competitive car race in the Pinewood Derby.
 A seven inch long piece of wood, four nails, four plastic wheels and a sloped track –that’s it.
 Gravity is the only motor in this race.
 At first glance it seems like there isn’t much to the Pinewood Derby.
 However, after getting your ass kicked your first year you realize that a Pinewood Derby car can be as complicated as any real racecar.
 Aerodynamics, rolling friction, center of mass, weight, alignment, lane choice, there are all sorts of things that can make the car roll down the track or get stuck halfway down the hill.
 Of course, as a seven year old kid you have no idea how to change the center mass of a Pinewood Derby car, that’s where dad comes along.